-Tips For Staying Cool In The Office
+Men's Fashion: Tips For Staying Cool In The Office

 Tips For Staying Cool In The OfficeBut fear not!
 There are still options available to keep men cool in the summer without sacrificing their professional wardrobes.
 Here are some tips:

 Wear Light ColorsA black suit is death in the summer.
 The color absorbs light and heats up very quickly under direct (or even indirect) sun.
 The only way to logically counter this is to opt for lighter-colored suits.
 While some men might feel uncomfortable wearing flamboyant colors, most will find that gray or even a lighter blue to be agreeable options.
 White slacks or dress pants are also a good idea, so long as they have a looser fit.
 Tight white pants rarely look good on people.